Hausjärvi

-Hausjärvi is a municipality of Finland.
+Hausjärvi (/fi/) is a municipality of Finland.
 Its seat is in Oitti.

 It is part of the Kanta-Häme region.
 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Hausjärvi.

 Geographically, and to some extent politically, Hausjärvi is characterized by its three population centres, Hikiä (population 1,055), Oitti (population 1,855) and Ryttylä (population 1,595).
 The administrative center of the municipality is Oitti, but politically there sometimes emerges debate on which centres should be developed and/or made targets of public investment.